 To ensure rates are being set appropriately, the Board works with the Office of the State Actuary to determine what assumptions should be made.
 The following are key assumptions:

 LEOFF Plan 2 members have a variety of professions, including fire fighters, emergency medical technicians; law enforcement officers (including sheriffs, university, port and city police officers); and Department of Fish and Wildlife enforcement officers.
-Employers can include:
+For 2017, LEOFF members were employed by 17,694 employers, a large majority of those by cities.

-As of June 30, 2014, 8.9% of retirees have retired from a LEOFF 2 position due to a duty-related disability.
-12.2% of duty-related disabilities have been classified catastrophic.
+As of October 26, 2018, 8.5% of retirees have retired from a LEOFF 2 position due to a duty-related disability.
+Of those, 11.5% are classified catastrophic.

 The following lump sum benefits are also paid to survivors of LEOFF 2 members fallen in the line of duty: